-s part of the annual report of charges and compensation, registrants are required to provide their current operating charge by be applicable to their clients' accounts.
-For the purposes of this sample document, we are not providing such a list.] s that
+[As part of the annual report of charges and compensation, registrants are required to provide their current operating charges that may be applicable to their clients' accounts.
+For the purposes of this sample document, we are not providing such a list.]